Investment Banks In India

 These banks offer a full range of services but also have specialization in some aspects.
 They don’t participate in every activity available at bulge bracket businesses.
 Some of these high-end boutiques will specialize in a single industry.
 For example, they provide services specializing in oil and gas M&A transactions.They work on deals that are around the same magnitude as those done by mid-market companies.
 In reality, the deal sizes can occasionally rival those of bulge-bracket corporations.

 An investment bank that offers a full range of investment banking services.
 Buying and selling, M and A securities services, financial advisory, research, etc. Goldman Sachs, Morgan Stanley, and Credit Suisse are examples of such banks.
 These companies already have significant commercial interests in retail banking, mortgage lending, and other areas of consumer and corporate banking.
 This sets them apart in the market.
 The word “bulge bracket” has no universally accepted meaning.
 However, it is most commonly used to refer to well-known global investment banks in most regions of the world.
 Bulge brackets are pretty finicky about who they do business with.
 They are generally only involved in deals if the deal size is over $1 billion.

 4. Middle Market Investment Banks

 The fundraising process demands documents to pitch investors.
-Scaalex specialises in building investor focussed Financial modelling, Valuation report, Business Plan and Due Diligence reports.
-Talk to our experts to learn more about fundraising process.
+Scaalex specializes in building investor focussed Financial modelling, Valuation report, Business Plan and Due Diligence reports.
+Talk to our experts to learn more about the fundraising process.